jniemann66/sndspec/README.md

 ### motivation and design goals

-I have used the [spectrogram tool](http://www.mega-nerd.com/libsndfile/tools/#spectrogram) from [sndfile-tools](http://www.mega-nerd.com/libsndfile/tools) for testing [ReSampler](https://github.com/jniemann66/ReSampler) for some time, but I wanted to improve upon the method of generating spectrograms (and spectrums) in the following ways:
+Having used the [spectrogram tool](http://www.mega-nerd.com/libsndfile/tools/#spectrogram) from [sndfile-tools](http://www.mega-nerd.com/libsndfile/tools) for testing [ReSampler](https://github.com/jniemann66/ReSampler) for some time, I wanted to improve upon the method of generating spectrograms (and spectrums) in the following ways:

 - **directory traversal** : allows processing a whole directory (and subdirectories, if desired) of sound files without having to rely on scripts
 - **speed** : by processing sound files in batches, the overhead of starting up the program and initializing resources can be done just once, thereby saving a lot of processing time